teoh4770/pomotama/README.md

 - Enable customisation of background color for different timer mode
 - Enable customisation of sound
-- Add estimate finish time to estimate completion of daily tasks
 - Implement user authentication for access across devices
 - Introduce a reward or punishment system to incentivize focus and facilitate mindfulness